 Inspiring regional secondary school students to stay in school and realise their full career potential

-Geared 4 Careers provides support to students in the Wodonga, Wangaratta, Benalla and Goulburn Valley area.
+Geared 4 Careers provides support to students in the Bendigo, Wodonga, Wangaratta, Benalla and Goulburn Valley areas.

 Since its inception in early 2011, Geared 4 Careers has achieved extremely positive results.
-This program was intially fully funded by Worktrainers, however in early 2014 the program received additionally funding through the RE Ross Trust which has enabled the program to double its capacity in the Goulburn Valley area.
+This program was initially fully funded by Worktrainers, however funds were secured in RE Ross Trust in 2014 and the William Buckland Foundation in 2016 which has enabled the program to double its capacity in the Goulburn Valley area.

 Geared 4 Careers is modeled from the successful Ganbina program for indigenous youth in the Goulburn Valley and works with local students to: